webix-hub/docs/data/api/refs/ui.richselect.md

 - api/link/ui.richselect_inputheight_config.md - the height of the input area, or a button's text value area.
 - api/link/ui.richselect_inputpadding_config.md - padding of text in the input
 - api/link/ui.richselect_inputwidth_config.md - the width of the input area, or a button's text value area.
+- api/link/ui.richselect_invalidmessage_config.md - sets the text of a validation message
 - api/link/ui.richselect_label_config.md - the text label of the control
 - api/link/ui.richselect_labelposition_config.md - positions label above the control
 - api/link/ui.richselect_labelwidth_config.md - the width of the label